corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/oneclick-developer-test-environment.md

 1. Return to the resource group.
 The resouce group should now contain a cluster (Kubernetes service) with the cluster name you set and a delpoyment (container instances) with the deployment name you set.

 1. Click the the container group with the name deployment name.
-In this example it is `Cenm`.
+In this example it is `cenm`.

     ![resource-group]

-1. In the left hand column click **Containers**
+1. In the left-hand column, click **Containers**

     ![containers]